-438 Bike Helmets Given Away At 2017 Lansing Lids For Kids!
+More Than 500 Bike Helmets Given Away at Lansing Lids For Kids

 In addition, 18 kids won new bicycles, thanks to the generosity of local businesses and individuals.
-Lots of other great prizes were given away, too, and Sparty and The Big Lug were on hand to greet the kids and take pictures with them.
+Lots of other great prizes were given away, too, and Sparty and Big Lug made appearances, much to the excitement of children and parents alike.

 Other activities at the Lansing event included face painting, custom-decorating helmets, touring a fire engine, meeting firefighters and police officers, and checking out a police vehicle and police motorcycle.